 Because we strongly believe in the value of skilled facilitation, XPLANE has created a new facilitation course, Design Your Facilitation Strategy, based on our nearly 30 years of experience in leading workshops, seminars, and other key meetings.

-This course is designed to help facilitators take their skills to the next level by learning how to build and plan purposeful workshops and meetings.
+This course is designed to help leaders take their skills to the next level by learning how to build and plan purposeful workshops and meetings.

-And to learn more about planning effective meetings and becoming a better facilitator, we recommend the following tools and resources:
+And to learn more about planning effective meetings, we recommend the following tools and resources:

 - Workshop Planning Canvas (this free tool helps you make critical planning decisions for designing an effective workshop or meeting)